Do you have seasonal or year-round allergies?

 This device includes the essential True HEPA filter for removing pollen, ragweed, dust, mold spores, and other common allergens as well as an Antimicrobial Treatment to prevent the growth of odor-causing bacteria.

-If you’re looking for an inexpensive air purifier for allergies that has a certification to back it up, this is a great choice.
+If you’re looking for one of the best air purifiers for allergies that’s inexpensive and has a certification to back it up, this is a great choice.

 More About CADR and ACH Ratings